 The primary impact of the solar PV array on the stormwater runoff rate and volume is a result of the ground screw foundation poles of the rack assembly and tree clearing to eliminate shading of the array.
-There will be a total of 156 panel rack assemblies.
-Each of these rack assemblies require four ground screw posts to anchor them to the ground (624 total ground screws).
+There will be a total of 155 panel rack assemblies.
+Each of these rack assemblies require four ground screw posts to anchor them to the ground (620 total ground screws).
 The ground screw diameter used for this project is 4 inches.

-In addition to the ground screws, there will be a concrete equipment pad for the required electrical connection of the solar array.
-The equipment pad size used in this stormwater analysis is 28.5 feet wide by 48 feet long.
+In addition to the ground screws, there will be concrete equipment pads for the required electrical connection of the solar array.
+The equipment pad areas used in this stormwater analysis are 162 square feet in Sub-basin A and 438 square feet in Sub-Basin B.

 There will be approximately 6.7 acres of tree clearing for the project.
 Following tree clearing, the existing ground surface will be restored with grass.
 The existing stumps and root systems will remain for the majority of the Site except where impeding the ground screw installation.
 A proposed gravel access road will extend from the existing gravel area adjacent to the existing solar site located to the south of the proposed project.
-The proposed gravel access road is approximately 16 feet wide and 760 feet long and includes upgrading the existing gravel area east of the existing solar site.
-With the exception of the ground screws, concrete equipment pad, and gravel access road, all disturbed areas will be restored with vegetated ground cover.
+The proposed gravel access road is approximately 16 feet wide and 680 feet long which includes two turnaround areas and upgrading the existing gravel area east of the existing solar site.
+A 6-inch ductile iron culvert is proposed beneath the access road to convey surface water drainage from west to east in Sub-basin B. With the exception of the ground screws, concrete equipment pad, and gravel access road, all disturbed areas will be restored with vegetated ground cover.

-The impervious cover associated with the proposed ground screws and equipment pad accounts for approximately 0.3% of the affected drainage sub-basin area (see summary table enclosed).
-Also represented in the summary table are the existing and proposed conditions for peak runoff rate and volume for the 2- and 10-year 24-hour storm events.
+The impervious cover associated with the proposed ground screws and equipment pad accounts for approximately 0.1% of the affected drainage sub-basin area (see summary table enclosed).
+Also represented in the summary table are the existing and proposed conditions for peak runoff rate and volume for the 2-, 10-, and 100-year 24-hour storm events.